Herman J. Russell, Sr. Center for Entrepreneurship

 - Pitch Competition

-- This pitch competition and networking event is open to all current Georgia State University students.
+- The Pitch Competition and networking event is open to all current Georgia State University students.
+Note: This competition will be held in the fall semester.

 - Business Model Competition

-- This business model pitch competition and networking event is open to students currently enrolled in ENI 3101.
+- The Business Model Competition and networking event is open to students currently enrolled in ENI 3101.
+Note: This competition will be held on April 14, 2017.

 About Mr. Russell